THE BISHOP AND THE BUTTERFLY

 An engrossing work of narrative non-fiction, eloquently told and deeply researched.
 Wolraich’s love of New York City comes through especially in his lyrical and vivid depictions of the places in which the story takes place.”

-Chicago Review of Books: Most Anticipated Books of 2024
+Chicago Review of Books: 7 of the Best Historical True Crime Books of 2024

 — Alan Feuer, journalist and author of El Jefe: The Stalking of Chapo Guzman